KelliePetersen/OOPwithPHP/src/phpadvanced/SOLID.md

 ## SUMMARY
 **Single Responsibility** - Each class has a single responsibility.
 **Open/Closed** - Software entities allow their behaviour to be extended without modifying their source code.
 **Liskov Substitution** - Objects of a superclass shall be replaceable with objects of its subclasses.
+**Interface Segregation** - Code should not be forced to depend on methods that it doesn't use.

 ## Single Responsibility Principle
 *A class should have one, and only one, reason to change.*